-PCST 111 - INTRO PEACE/CONFLICT STUDIES (SS)
+PCST 111 INTRO TO PEACE and CONFLICT STUDIES

-TUES/THURS 11:10am-12:30pm Dr. Jeff Anderson
+TR 11:10am-12:30pm SIMNS-G30 Jeff Anderson

-PCST 343 PHIL VIOLENCE/NONVIOL (HM) (Cross-listed with PHIL 355)
+PCST 343 PHILOSOPHIES OF VIOLENCE & NONVIOLENCE (Cross-listed with PHIL 355)

 This course looks at the way that the search for security and the claim to possession of absolute truth can lead to violence.
 The way of thinking involved in technology easily structures the world so that whatever does not fit into that framework is discounted and ignored and treated violently, as the philosopher Martin Heidegger shows.
 How does such an attitude lead to violence?
 Finally, the course will look at the nonviolent ethical response which the philosopher Emmanuel Levinas demands from the person who hears the call of the poor and the oppressed when they cry out against their oppression and poverty.